chris-pearce/scally/components/README.md

 Like shown in the example above components can exist within other components i.e. the pagination component can exist in the dialog component.

 Nested components like this are perfectly fine, what's important is not having components being dependent on other components which is covered in the [previous section](#portable-and-robust).
-This means that all components should be completely standalone and only ever exist in isolation.
+This means that all components should be completely standalone and can only ever exist in isolation.

-#### Free of widths, margins, and positioning
+#### Free of constraints

-Components should not set their own widths, margins, and positioning.
+Components should be free of widths, margins, and in most cases positioning.
 This allows components to be extremely portable as they can better adapt to the dimensions of an ancestral context.

-Avoiding widths and margins is the most crucial.
+Avoiding widths and margins is the most crucial here.
 If we use the **Pagination** component (demo'd above) and add these styles to the base class:

 ```
 .pagination {